Dental Implants — Spring Lake, NJ

 Ninety-five percent of dental implant procedures are successful, but it is important that patients are healthy enough to undergo a surgical procedure before we can begin.
 Your implant dentist will consider your oral and overall health to determine whether or not you are eligible for dental implants.
 Patients who have diseases affecting the immune system -- like advanced-stage cancer or uncontrolled diabetes -- may not be able to heal properly.
 Severe cases of gum disease also affect a patient’s ability to undergo the procedure for dental implants.

-The only way to know for sure whether you are a candidate for dental implants is to get in touch with your implant dentist at Dooley Dental.
+The only way to know for sure whether you are a candidate for dental implants is to get in touch with your implant dentist at Smile Studio of Spring Lake.

 Missing One Tooth